-Google+ (AKA Google Plus, GPlus, or G+) is both a social content hosting silo operated by Google, similar in many respects to Facebook, and a centralized Google identity service for other Google services like YouTube.
+Google+ (AKA Google Plus, GPlus, or G+) was a social content hosting silo operated by Google that operated from 2011-06-28 to 2019-04-02.
+It was also formerly a centralized Google identity service, which has now transitioned to the Google Identity Platform).

 - 2018-10-08 : Project Strobe: Protecting your data, improving our third-party APIs, and sunsetting consumer Google+ (archived)

 - 2018-12-10 : Expediting changes to Google+ (archived)

 Google Takeout lets you download a zip with all of your Google+ posts, comments, pictures, etc. It's not linked directly from anywhere within Google+, and doesn't come up as a first search result for common queries, but works fantastically (if a bit slow).

 How to POSSE to

 It is likely all of this will be irrelevant as of 2019-04-02 when Google+ shuts down for consumers.

 There's currently no good way to automatically POSSE to Google+.
 Here are the (bad) options: